Lemming (film): Cast

+Production

+Filming began on 1 July 2004 in the Île-de-France region.
+On 31 August, filming began in the Pyrenees region.
+Shooting took place in Toulouse, at a villa in the hills of Pech David, from 8 to 16 September.
+Scenes were also shot on the shores of the Lac de Bious-Artigues, located in the Pyrénées-Atlantiques department.

 Reception

 The film has received generally positive reviews from critics.
 Review aggregation website Rotten Tomatoes gives it a 73% approval rating, based on 48 reviews, with an average score of 6.7/10.
 The site's consensus reads, "A creepy psychological thriller, with superb performances and natural tension flowing from every frame, Lemming is a worthy successor to Dominik Moll's With A Friend Like Harry".
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 65, based on 16 reviews, indicating "generally favorable reviews".